SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ```

 The `AddCloudFoundryOAuth(Configuration)` method call configures and adds the Cloud Foundry OAuth2 authentication service to the service container.
 Once in place, it can be used by the authentication middleware during request processing.

+>NOTE: When running behind a reverse-proxy (like Gorouter or HAProxy) that handles TLS termination for your app, use `app.UseForwardedHeaders` to generate the correct redirect URI so that the user is not sent back over HTTP instead of HTTPS after authenticating.

 ### 1.2.5 Securing Endpoints